lionelmace/ibmcloud-training/lab-4-roks/lab-2-pvc.md

     oc delete pvc test-claim
     ```

 Congratulations!
-You've deploy an app persisting data into a volume.
+You've deployed an app persisting data into a volume.

 ## Resources